Policies, Rules, and Procedures

-- Students participating in or trying out for athletic activities must have a minimum grade point average (GPA) of 2.0 in the preceding grading period.
-This standard must be maintained throughout the playing period in order to participate.
+1. Students participating in athletic activities must have a minimum grade point average (GPA) of 2.0 in the preceding grading period.
+If a sport extends through two terms, the academic standards must be maintained for both terms.

-- A student may participate if he or she has had no more than one U the preceding grading period.
-Any U must be remediated before being eligible to try out or participate.
+3. A student may participate if he or she has had no more than one U in the preceding grading period.
+Any U must be remediated before being eligible to participate.

-- Students receiving two or more U’s in a grading period will be eliminated from extracurricular activities immediately and for the succeeding term.
+5. Students receiving two or more U’s in a grading period will be eliminated from extracurricular activities immediately.

 Eligibility of Cheerleaders & Officers

-- Students should have no F’s, U’s, and no more than one N during each term of the current school year prior to elections.
+2. Students should have no F’s, no more than one U. Students should have no more than one N during each term of the current school year prior to elections.
 Incompletes are considered failures until made up.

 The Davis School District does not promote or encourage participation by 9th grade students in athletic programs at the high school level.
-However, 9th grade student athletes may try out for and participate at the high school level by agreeing to comply with the following policies.
-See section 5S-201 on the Davis School District’s policy manual.
+However, 9th grade student athletes may try out for and participate at the high school level by agreeing to comply with section 5S-201 on the Davis School District’s policy manual.